 - Break an egg and drop it into the ramekin.
 Add sliced cheese, or cream, of choice.

-- For a soft egg yolk, cover tightly with tin foil (to keep the superheated vapor from having direct contact with the egg) for a hard fully-cooked yolk leave uncovered.
+- For a soft egg yolk, cover tightly with tin foil (to keep the extra hot steam from having direct contact with the egg) for a hard fully-cooked yolk leave uncovered.
 Place ramekins in the steamer basket and lower into pressure cooker.

 - Close and lock the lid.
 Set the pressure level to LOW.
 Turn the heat up high and when the pan reaches pressure, lower the heat and count 4 minutes cooking time at LOW pressure.

 - Remove the ramekins carefully and serve immediately on a little plate or saucer.